DataDog/datadog-ci/src/commands/synthetics/README.md

 ### Global configuration file options

 Using a global configuration file is one of the ways to configure datadog-ci.
 To do so, create a JSON configuration file on your system.
-Specify the path to the file using the `--config` flag [when launching your tests](#run-tests).
+Specify the path to the file using the `--config` flag [when launching your tests](#run-tests-command) or [uploading a new application](#upload-application-command).
 If you don't specify a file path, Datadog looks for a file with the default filename of `datadog-ci.json`.

-See below for the list of advanced options in the global configuration file.
+See each command's list of configurations below for the list of advanced options in the global configuration file relevant to each [run-tests command](#list-of-configurations) and [upload-application command](#list-of-configurations-1).
 For an example configuration file, see this [`example-global-config.json` file][9].

 ### Configuring with Environment Variables